I Used to Love H.E.R.

 "I Used to Love H.E.R." is a hip hop song by the Chicago-born rapper Common Sense.
-Released on the 1994 album Resurrection, "I Used to Love H.E.R." has since become one of Common's best known songs.
+Released in September 27, 1994 as the lead single from his second studio album Resurrection, "I Used to Love H.E.R." has since become one of Common's best known songs.
 Produced by No I.D., its jazzy beat samples "The Changing World" by George Benson.
-A music video directed by Chris Halliburton was made for the song.
-The song is also found on Common's greatest hits album, Thisisme Then.
+It is often regarded as one of the greatest hip hop recordings ever.